-Once fruit flies exist in your house, it’s very easy for them to multiply as one bug can lay hundreds of eggs in a piece of rotting fruit or garbage.
+Once fruit flies exist in your house, it’s very easy for them to multiply.
+One bug can lay hundreds of eggs in a piece of rotting fruit or garbage.
 Therefore, the best way to get rid of fruit flies is to ensure you don’t have any discarded food lying around your home.
-Of course, it’s much easier to let flies inside than it is to learn how to get rid of fruit flies.
+Of course, it’s much easier to prevent flies from getting inside than it is to learn how to get rid of fruit flies indoors.

 1. Make a Homemade Fruit Fly Trap

 The best and most traditional way to get rid of fruit flies that are already in your home is to make a homemade trap.
 To be perfectly honest, this is the method you should start with, and if it doesn’t work, move on to the other options on this list.
 Most people here are likely wondering how to get rid of fruit flies with white vinegar or apple cider vinegar, so here is the exact methodology:

 - Place a small amount of apple cider vinegar in the bottom of a glass jar.

 - Add a drop of dish soap to the vinegar.